telerik/document-processing-docs/libraries/radspreadprocessing/features/conditional-formatting.md

 ## Update the Cell Range of Existing Formatting

-The CellSelection class exposes the UpdateConditionalFormattingCellRanges method to help you change the conditional formatting element's cell range, applying it on the currently selected ranges.
-When invoked, the UpdateConditionalFormattingCellRanges method removes the conditional formatting from the ranges it is associated to and applies it to the selection.
+The CellSelection class exposes the UpdateConditionalFormattingCellRanges method to help you change the conditional formatting element's cell range, applying it to the currently selected ranges.
+When invoked, the UpdateConditionalFormattingCellRanges method removes the conditional formatting from the ranges it is associated with and applies it to the selection.

 ## Control the Priority of Rules